domorethings/GoalBook/README.md

 # GoalBook
-iOS Project for Making Goals
+iOS Project for Making, keeping, and adjusting Goals.